Category: Task Managers

 Taskwarrior

-Todoist fails first because command-line scripting and programmable task control are constrained.
+Todoist fails first because it breaks when command-line scripting and programmable task control are constrained.

 Verdict